mike2151/Online-OH-queue/README.md

 To make a user an admin, you do the same process except check the `superuser_status` box.

+#### Make or manage office hours queues
+See the OHQueueSetUp section above.

 #### Extra Notes
 Do not worry about the Auth Token section.

 ## Teaching-Assistants
 As a teaching assistant, you will have two main pages to visit: `/summary` and `/answer`. <br />
 The summary page gives you all the questions asked in the weekly office hours cycle.
 You can use this to better prepare for office hours. <br />
 The answer page allows you to view all the queues in the queues.
 Answer questions in the queue which means to remove students from the queue.
-Finally, you have the power to manually open and close queues.
+Finally, you have the power to manually open and close queues, ignoring the predefined schedule.

+## Students
+Students can login or signup at `/`.
+Once logged in, they can view all the queues at `/`.

 ## Pages
 This section describes each page and what it offers.